jrb-s2c-github/atomika/README.md

 # Atomika
 ```
- ATOMIKA: Local deployments to Kubernetes
+ ATOMIKA: Local deployments to Kubernetes (on Windows)

                     .   .xXXXX+.   .
                .   ..   xXXXX+.-   ..   .